Jump Start - summer programme for new students

 You can take the 1st paper in your degree and get set-up for the rest of your studies; find your way around campus, and make Uni friends all before the end of summer.

-There are six 100-level (15 point) papers you can choose from - 5 running at the Hamilton Campus and 1 running at the Tauranga Campus.
+There will be a number of 100-level (15 point) papers you can choose from - on the Hamilton Campus and Tauranga Campus.
 These papers will suit any new undergraduate student.

 Jump Start is particularly good for those who have lower NCEA credits (or equivalent) in core areas such as literacy, maths, and science, those who have been out of study for a while, and for those who come from smaller towns.